 The Reality of YouTube Safety for Children

-Research from Common Sense Media shows that 46% of children have encountered inappropriate content on YouTube that they didn't search for.
-The algorithm served it to them.
+Common Sense Media found that 46% of kids have stumbled onto inappropriate content on YouTube without even looking for it.
+They weren't searching for trouble; the algorithm just handed it to them.

 5 Methods to Make YouTube Safe for Kids